Looking Closely at the Growth Curve for Ouster Inc. (OUST)

 OUST’s Market Performance

-OUST stocks went up by 17.18% for the week, with a monthly jump of 17.90% and a quarterly performance of -44.64%, while its annual performance rate touched -78.96%.
-The volatility ratio for the week stands at 8.92% while the volatility levels for the past 30 days are set at 8.08% for Ouster Inc. The simple moving average for the period of the last 20 days is 9.61% for OUST stocks with a simple moving average of -51.73% for the last 200 days.
+OUST stocks went up by 1.16% for the week, with a monthly drop of -1.14% and a quarterly performance of -43.69%, while its annual performance rate touched -81.95%.
+The volatility ratio for the week stands at 10.62% while the volatility levels for the past 30 days are set at 8.25% for Ouster Inc. The simple moving average for the period of the last 20 days is -2.87% for OUST stocks with a simple moving average of -54.89% for the last 200 days.

 Analysts’ Opinion of OUST